CHAPTER THREE

 THE STANDARD LAW SCHOOL DEGREE

-in law and usually involves three years (six semesters) of unrelenting academic effort and intense dedication.
+The Juris Doctor (JD) degree is required to practice law in the United States.
+It is considered the first degree in law and usually involves three years (six semesters) of unrelenting academic effort and intense dedication.
 A part-time degree program, when available, usully takes four-years.

-Attending law school should not be consideredr unless, at the very least, it holds promise for you.
-Think and investigate thoroughly before you decide to become a lawyer.
 Also consider the words (see below) of Davy Crockett, the former 'king of the wild frontier."

 QUOTES